Environmental sensor included in the Cisco Catalyst 9136/9166 Access Point.

 • Access point sensors are only enabled since IOS-XE v17.8, so this is our minimum starting point in terms of software.

-We will use the WLC 9800 to configure the WiFi access point to send its sensor data to our TIG stack, and the TIG stack will store our data over time and allow us to produce some graphs, charts, etc. You can disable, enable, and configure the sensor scan interval from the Cisco Catalyst 9800 series wireless controller CLIs. .
+We will use the WLC 9800 to configure the WiFi access point to send its sensor data to our TIG stack, and the TIG stack will store our data over time and allow us to produce some graphs, charts, etc. You can disable, enable, and configure the scan interval of the sensors from the CLIs of the Cisco Catalyst 9800 Series Wireless Controller.

 The TIG stack: